PMI Impact Malaria

 PMI Impact Malaria (IM) is the flagship global service delivery project of the U.S. President’s Malaria Initiative (PMI).
-To advance PMI’s goal of fighting malaria and saving lives, IM is supporting Cameroon’s national malaria control program (NMCP) in its efforts to strengthen malaria service delivery.
+To fight malaria and save lives, IM is supporting Cameroon’s national malaria control program (NMCP) in its efforts to strengthen malaria service delivery.

-To advance malaria service delivery in Cameroon, IM is mainly focused on strengthening health provider competence, scaling up drug-based prevention, and rolling out integrated case management in communities.
+To advance malaria service delivery in Cameroon, IM focuses mainly on strengthening health provider competence, scaling up drug-based prevention, and rolling out integrated case management in communities.